platformatic/platformatic/docs/reference/cli.md

 The `stop` command stops all services of the runtime, but does not kill the runtime process itself.
-That means you still can work with the runtime via `platformatic ctr` command.
+That means you still can work with the runtime via `platformatic ctl` command.

-To start the runtime again use the `platformatic ctr start` command.
-If you want to completely remove the runtime use the `platformatic ctr close` command.
+To start the runtime again use the `platformatic ctl start` command.
+If you want to completely remove the runtime use the `platformatic ctl close` command.

 The `stop` command uses the Platformatic Runtime Management API.
 To enable it set the `managementApi` option to `true` in the runtime configuration file.

-To get the list of runtimes with enabled management API use the `platformatic ctr ps` command.
+To get the list of runtimes with enabled management API use the `platformatic ctl ps` command.